Media and Communications: Regulatory Agencies

 The National Telecommunications Commission (CONATEL) regulates the telecommunications sector in Honduras.
 CONATEL promotes the modernization of telecommunications equipment, private investment, and free and fair competition.
 The CONATEL website provides news and notices, regulations, and information about the services they provide.
 Only available in Spanish.

 The National Media and Infocommunications Authority (NMHH) regulates media, electronic communications, and postal and IT services in Hungary.
-The authority manages radio frequency, issues licenses to operators, promotes the innovation of equipment, maintains competitive, friendly relationships among producers, and promotes investment into the industries.
+The authority manages radio frequency, issues licenses to operators, promotes the innovation of equipment, maintains competition, and promotes investment into the media and entertainment industries.
 The site includes news, legislation, market data, and links to other important European organizations.

-The Ministry of the Interior is responsible for regulating the post and telecommunications sectors in Iceland.
-The main areas of responsibility include transportation, security, and immigration.
+The Post and Telecom Administration of Iceland (PTA) is responsible for regulating the post and telecommunications sectors in Iceland.
 The roles of the Ministry are to issue licenses to telecommunications providers, mediate disputes, promote the innovation of equipment, and ensure appropriate broadcasts to protect the consumer.

 The Telecom Regulatory Authority of India (TRAI) is responsible for both the telecom and broadcasting sectors in India.
 The TRAI issues licenses to operators and creates regulations for them to comply with.
 The site provides regulations, directions, recommendations, and consultations for consumers and companies in regards to telecommunication.